About the Club

 The Warminster and District Radio Control Flying Club (WDRFC) are a BMFA (British model flying association), affiliated club.
 Flying is carried out at Keevil airfield with a licence obtained from the ministry of defence (mod).
 The site is shared with the Bannerdown Gliding Club and other occasional users.

-A quick reminder that our meeting on 12th February at the Trowbridge Cricket Club is the Annual Bring and Buy meet!!
-Now is the time to dig out all those items you’ve been wondering what to do with and recycle them into something you might need!
+A quick reminder that our Annual Bring and Buy Sale will now take place on Saturday 08 March 2014 between 1100hrs and 1300hrs at Trowbridge Cricket Club, with set up from 1000hrs.
+So sort out all those items you’ve been wondering what to do with and recycle them into something you might need!
 Remember it is free, there are no charges to attend or to set up.

 Hanger 9 Hellcat Airframe only

 Please contact Vic Ford on 01225 755889

 The committee would like to thank all those that helped make our BBQ a great success particularly Chris,Al and Fiona.
 It’s always a question of the weather and how many we can expect to come, we think that we got everything just about right (well Chris Wakley did more like).
 We must thank all those and their wives that brought food.
 I did notice that none went home!